Olav H. Hauge: Biography

 Hauge was born at the village of Ulvik in Hordaland, Norway.
 His parents Håkon Hauge (1877-1954) and Katrina Hakestad (1873-1975) were farmers.
 Hauge attended middle school in Ulvik 1925–1926.
 He learned English and German in school and later taught himself French by reading.
 He spent many years training in horticulture and fruit cultivation.

-He went to Hjeltnes Horticulture School (Hjeltnes videregående skole) in Ulvik (1927 and 1933–34), Norwegian University of Life Sciences at Ås (1930) and the State Research Center (Statens forsøksgardt) at Hermannsverk in Sogn og Fjordane (1931-1933).
+He went to Hjeltnes Horticulture School (Hjeltnes videregående skole) in Ulvik (1927 and 1933–34), Norwegian University of Life Sciences at Ås Municipality (1930) and the State Research Center (Statens forsøksgardt) at Hermansverk in Sogn og Fjordane (1931-1933).
 He lived his whole life in Ulvik working as a gardener in his own apple orchard.

 Hauge's first poems were published in 1946, all in a traditional form.
 He later wrote modernist poetry and in particular concrete poetry that inspired other, younger Norwegian poets, such as Jan Erik Vold.
 A well-known example, in the Norwegian original: